Edvectus will be hosting interviews for these great jobs in an exclusive event.

-What I like most about my school is the trust in the teachers to do their jobs and the support I have found when I have any questions or any confusion.
+"What I like most about my school is the trust in the teachers to do their jobs and the support I have found when I have any questions or any confusion.
 Beijing is a bustling busy place which is full of all types of experiences.
 I’m still getting acclimated but I am enjoying exploring.
 The challenges have been the language barrier and getting around in the city specifically cabs.
 I haven’t found any culture shock per say but I consciously made a decision that the first few months I would just try to experience this place and country before saying I liked or disliked anything.
 I would encourage that mindset to others as well because it is a very unique place." - AP

 Besides a very competitive top-range salary which is comparable to schools in other regions such as the Middle East, Yew Chung and Yew Wah offers excellent benefits flights yearly, housing, medical insurance, visa application assistance and more.
-The schools are family friendly with a housing allowance and free tuition for up to 2 children.
+The schools are family friendly with a housing allowance and free tuition for dependent children (number varies by school).

 Beijing is the capital city of China that has a history stretching back several millennia.
 Modern meets ancient in Beijing, which is home to foreign embassies and host to the Olympics as well as cultural sites such as the Forbidden City, Hutong, the Summer Palace and the nearby Great Wall of China.
 Expatriates can enjoy an active social life with many expatriate sports and social clubs, bars, restaurants, gyms and parks.
 Top sites in Beijing here with a very perky Naomi: https://www.youtube.com/watch?v=1kGXvQwK6kY